 Acting as a user allows admins to log in as the user without a password.
 You can take any action as though you are the user, but the audit logs will show that you performed the tasks while acting as that user.
 Audit logs can be viewed by admins who have access to Canvas Data files.
+Audit logs are also available by downloading the Page Views CSV file.
+This file displays all user activity for a specific user, including actions an admin performs when they masquerade as the user.

 Only account-level users with the Act as users account permission can act as other users—this permission does not apply to sub-account admins.